 This will generate a graph for each channel and the set ratio between them:

-The dopamine/acetylcholine mix was added with a pipet, which causes the downward spike in fluorescence around the 2 minute mark.
+The dopamine/acetylcholine mix was added with a pipet, which causes the downward spike in fluorescence around the 2 minute mark (likely due to the mechanical disturbance).
 Both channel 1 (CFP) and channel 2 (YFP), show an upward trend after this addition, but the ratio of YFP/CFP shows a strong downward trend, which indicates a loss of YFP signal relative to CFP (reduced FRET).

 Multiple ROIs/ graphs can be simultaneously displayed on the same data set.
 Here a 2nd ROI (in purple) has been drawn on a portion of the beta lobes, where those neurons are not expected to respond to the signal as the alpha lobe neurons would.

-The graph for this region shows that these neurons are behaving differently, as there is no real change in the YFP/ CFP ratio:
+The graph for this region (purple lines) shows that these neurons are behaving differently, as there is a small increase in the YFP/ CFP ratio:

 (Thanks to Jennifer Meyers for her assistance in running this experiment.)